wp-plugins/ranker-list-widget/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+Use Ranker's free widget to create a fully-customizable "ranking poll" - a list about anything that your visitors impact by voting...

+== Description ==

 Use Ranker's free widget to create a fully-customizable "ranking poll" - a list about anything that your visitors impact by voting items up and down, creating lasting, engaging content.

-== Description ==

-Use this plugin to easily add Ranker.com list widgets to your posts.
 The plugin comes with a built in shortcode generator, you only need the URL of the list on Ranker, we'll do the rest.
 Setup defaults for your site including colors, fonts, size and layout.

 = How it works =
 1. Find a list you want to embed from the Ranker.com site.